Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You can expand this table to the power of 50 if you liked.
-If you wish to solve each per iteration up to 50.
-You would also need sets that are 51 numbers minium in length, or higher including the starting value.
+You can expand this table to the power of 50 if you like to solve each per iteration up to 50.
+You would also need sets of 51 numbers minimum in length or higher, including the starting value.
 There is no limit in how many dimensions you can have.

 <br /><br />